al-76/YACAI/README.md

 ## Key ideas
 Clean architecture is all about layers.
-One suggests to use the following layers
+One suggests using the following layers.
 ![Architecture layers](https://github.com/al-76/YACAI/blob/main/Images/Sk%C3%A4rmavbild.png)

 Any lower layer is dependent on a higher layer.